opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 gpu::DeviceInfo::DeviceInfo
 -------------------------------
-.. cpp:function:: gpu::DeviceInfo::DeviceInfo()
+.. ocv:function:: gpu::DeviceInfo::DeviceInfo()

-.. cpp:function:: gpu::DeviceInfo::DeviceInfo(int device_id)
+.. ocv:function:: gpu::DeviceInfo::DeviceInfo(int device_id)

     Constructs the ``DeviceInfo`` object for the specified device.
 If ``device_id`` parameter is missed, it constructs an object for the current device.